 Best Fishing Line for Plastic Worms

 Lets talk fishing line for a second.
 When it comes to what type of fishing line to use while fishing rubber worms for bass, there is only one option here.

-The only type of line that I attach to my rubber worms is fluorocarbon line.
+The only type of line that I attach to my rubber worms is a fluorocarbon line.

-Fluorocarbon fishing line is low visibility in comparison to monofilament fishing line.
+The Fluorocarbon fishing line is low visibility in comparison to the monofilament fishing line.
 This makes it much less visible in clear water conditions.

 There are many types of fishing lines that are acceptable to use when fishing rubber worms.
 This is just my preference.

-Use sized 6-10 for most applications however if fishing larger soft plastic worms in or around vegetation your can as large as 20.
+Use size 6-10 for most applications however if fishing larger soft plastic worms in or around vegetation your can as large as 20.